Oliver Kjærgaard

-Oliver Kjærgaard (born 2 May 1998) is a Danish professional footballer who plays as a midfielder for Eliteserien club HamKam.
+Oliver Kjærgaard (born 11 July 1998) is a Danish professional footballer who plays as a midfielder for Danish 1st Division club Hvidovre IF.

 Club career

 Lyngby BK

 Kjærgaard got his debut at the age of 17, on 8 December 2015 against AB in the Danish Cup, that Lyngby won 3-0.
 He came on the pitch in the 61nd minute, where he replaced Oke Akpoveta.
 He did also play 2 games for the club in that season, in the Danish 1st Division.

 On 24 September 2016 Lyngby BK confirmed, that they had extended Kjærgaard's until 2019.
 But he continued playing for their U19 squad.
 He played his first match in the Danish Superliga on 31 March 2017 against FC Nordsjælland.

 Due to the economic situation of Lyngby in 2018, he terminated his contract on 9 February 2018.

 Tromsø IL

 After leaving the club, he went on a trial at Tromsø IL.
 He signed officially for the club on 22 February 2018.
 He played his first game for the club in a 4-1 victory on 28 April 2018 against Sandefjord, where he entered the pitch in the 76th minute.

 After playing only two games for Tromsø, Kjærgaard was loaned out to Nest-Sotra on 2 August 2018.
 He idea was, that he should act as a replacement for Johnny Furdals.
 The deal was for the rest of the year.

 The deal was terminated on 2 January 2020.